Android Pie: Platform

 Android Pie introduces a major change to power management, using algorithms to prioritize background activity by apps based on long-term usage patterns and predictions, dividing apps into "Active", "Working Set" (run often), "Frequent", "Rare", and "Never".
 Similar "adaptive brightness" settings are adjusted automatically based on detected lighting conditions.
 Both of these features were developed in collaboration with DeepMind.

 The "PrecomputedText" API (also available as a compatibility library compatible with Android 4.0 and newer) can be used to perform text display processing in a background thread as opposed to a UI thread to improve performance.

 The fingerprint authentication API has also been revamped to account for different types of biometric authentication experiences (including face scanning and in-screen fingerprint readers).

-Android Runtime can now create compressed bytecode files, and profiler data can be uploaded to Google Play servers to be bundled with apps when downloaded by users with a similar device.
+Android Runtime (ART) can now create compressed bytecode files.
+In addition, ART's profile-guided optimization introduced in Android 7.0 is further enhanced in Android Pie by uploading the profiler data to Google Play servers; the data is bundled with apps when downloaded by users with a similar device.
+This allows fresh app installs to have improved startup performance.

 Apps targeting older Android API levels (beginning with Android 4.2) display a warning when launched.
-Google Play Store is now requiring all apps to target an API level released within the past year, and will also mandate 64-bit support in 2019.
+The Google Play Store is now requiring all apps to target an API level released within the past year, and will also mandate 64-bit support in 2019.

 Android Pie supports IEEE 802.11mc, including Wi-Fi Round Trip Time for location positioning.

 The camera API now supports accessing multiple cameras at once.
 Apps may no longer perform background audio or video recording unless they run a foreground service.
 There is support for the High Efficiency Image File Format (subject to patent licensing and hardware support) and VP9 Profile 2.

 DNS over TLS is supported under the name "Private DNS".

 Android Go for Android Pie uses less storage than the previous release, and has enhancements to security and storage tracking.